Leverage Definition

 Example:

-We will use this trading example to illustrate what leverage is?
-If your online broker assigns you leverage of 100:1 (this is the best option to choose as the maximum leverage for any account)
+We will use this illustration to indicate what leverage is?
+If your broker assigns you leverage ratio of 100:1 (this is the best option to choose as the max leverage for any account)

 This means you borrow $100 dollars for every dollar you have in your account.

-In other terms your online broker gives you $100 dollars for every one dollar in your account.
+In other terms your broker gives and provides you $100 dollars for every one dollar on your account.
 This is what is known as leverage.

 This means that if you open a account with $1,000 & your leverage option is 100:1, then you get $100 for every $1 you that you have in your account, total amount that you will control is: